Core Idea

 Hayek, Friedrich A. (1945).
 “The Use of Knowledge in Society.”
 American Economic Review, Vol. 35, No. 4, pp. 519–530.

-- Classic argument that price signals enable market self-organization precisely because no central agent can possess all dispersed local knowledge
+- Classic argument that price signals enable market self-organization because no central agent can possess all dispersed local knowledge

 Note